 - five levels in the category tree, where the first level corresponds to the category selected in the filter or the root category of your account, in case it is not set in the filter.

 - maximum the seventh level of the category tree, counting the root category as the first level.

 - Root Category

-, you selected to filter on Sports, and set Category as a dimension with level 2, then the breakdown looks as follows:
+You select to filter on TV Shows and set Category as a dimension with 3 levels breakdown.
+The report breakdown looks as follows:

 The ID of the content where ads were served.Note:

 Content IDs are available for reporting in Pulse from March 7, 2018, if you are sending this information to Pulse in your integration(s) through:

 Content Partner The content partner targeted by a specific campaign or goal.
 Country The country targeted by a specific campaign or goal.
 Custom Ad ID

 The custom ID entered for an ad.Note: The custom ad ID is a free text field, which means that the values may not be unique or even present for each ad.